jobe-m/ownkeepass/README.md

 Status
 ------

+WARNING!
+Please don't use version 1.0.4 of ownKeepass.
+I discoverd a bug which will prevent you from opening your Keepass database from "Sailbox local storage".
+I will fix this soon in verion 1.0.5 WARNING!

 Release 1.0.3 now available for the Jolla Phone in Jolla Store!
-Release 1.0.4 is submitted to Jolla Store and should be available soon.
+Release 1.0.4 is submitted to Jolla Store (Submittion will be hopefully rejected, contacted already Jolla Care).

 For those of you who want to try the latest version have a look [here] [1]